Gaolao Cattle Breed

-This breed has derived its name from the caste of professional milkmen or ‘Gaolies’.
-From historical records it is evident that Marathas developed this breed into a fast-trotting type suitable for quick army transport in the hilly areas of Gondwana, Madhya Pradesh.
-It was used mainly for military purposes by the Maratha army while invading local Gond Kingdom.
-During those days it is said that the cows of this breed used to be of fair milk-producing capacity, but during last two centuries selection was directed mainly towards developing a capacity for quick draft which compromised the milk production capability.
-Low milk production is probably an important factor of decline of this breed in the region.
+This breed has derived its name Gaolao from the caste of professional milkmen or ‘Gaolies’.
+From historical records, it is evident that Marathas developed this breed into a fast-trotting type suitable for quick army transport in the hilly areas of Gondwana, Madhya Pradesh.
+It was used mainly for military purposes by the Maratha army while invading the local Gond Kingdom.
+During those days it is said that the cows of this breed used to be of fair milk-producing capacity, but during the last two centuries selection was directed mainly towards developing a capacity for the quick draft which compromised the milk production capability.
+Low milk production is probably an important factor in the decline of this breed in the region.

-Gaolao is one of the high quality Indian breed cow used for milk as well as draft.
+Gaolao is one of the high-quality Indian breed cows used for milk as well as draft.
 The distribution is restricted to few districts of Vidarbha in Maharashtra, adjoining districts of Madhya Pradesh and Chhattisgarh.
-There used to be large herds of Galao in districts and regions like Balaghat, Chhindwara, Durg, Rajnandgaon and Sioni.
-Last census data shows that the Galao numbers have declined dramatically over last twenty years, the rate of decline is steep compared to other indigenous breeds in India.
+There used to be large herds of Gaolao in districts and regions like Balaghat, Chhindwara, Durg, Rajnandgaon and Sioni.
+Last census data shows that the Galao numbers have declined dramatically over the last twenty years, the rate of decline is steep compared to other indigenous breeds in India.
 However, there appears to be no serious attempt to focus on preserving and developing this breed.

 (Image courtesy: dairyknowledge.in)

-Production and fertility: On grazing or feeding on crop residues on an average Galo cow yields 2 – 3 kg milk per day, i.e. around 470-725 kg per lactation spanning 210 – 240 days.
+On grazing or feeding on crop residues on an average Gaolao cow yields 2 – 3 kg milk per day, i.e. around 470-725 kg per lactation spanning 210 – 240 days.
 Milk fat content is around 5.5% and depends on feeding practices.
 Animals with superior production up to 6 – 8 kg per day with milk fat exceeding 5.5%.
-Under optimum management conditions Galao is known to produce up to 8 – 10 kg milk per day.
-Fertility parameters in Galao is similar to Zebu draft breeds, the age at maturity is around 36 – 42 months, age at first calving around 1300 days and calving interval more than 400 days.
+Under optimum management conditions, Galao is known to produce up to 8 – 10 kg milk per day.
+Fertility parameters in Galao are similar to Zebu draft breeds, the age at maturity is around 36 – 42 months, age at first calving around 1300 days and calving interval more than 400 days.